GET TO KNOW US - OUR TEAM

 Where appropriate, Selina also provides psychological and psycho-educational assessments and reports for children and adolescents in order to contribute to a developmental understanding of clients’ strengths, areas of difficulty and support needs.

-Selina is available for therapy sessions on Thursdays.
+Selina is available for therapy sessions on Wednesdays (afternoons) and Thursdays.

 Claire (she/her) is an educational and developmental psychologist who has been in private practice since 2009.
 She is also a lecturer and supervisor to postgraduate psychology students, and has previously worked as a primary school teacher.
 Claire is completing a PhD to explore whether working on self-advocacy with students with dyslexia can increase their access to the educational adjustments to which they are lawfully entitled.